-“We can’t operate on the whole population, but on some lucky individuals.
-In this procedure, we remove large part of the stomach which is not appropriate here as you need more intensive set up,” Dunn said.
+“We can’t operate on the whole population, but on some lucky individuals," Dunn said.

-“It’s a new procedure, Endoscopic Sleeve Gastroplasty is making the stomach wall smaller.
+“It’s a new procedure, Endoscopic Sleeve Gastroplasty is making the whole stomach smaller.
 “It helps people eat less, recovery is shorter, not a lot of pain, and normalcy returns quickly.”

 Dunn said only about 6000 procedures have been done in the whole world, and about 60 in New Zealand.